SpineElements/spine-expansion-panel-list/README.md

 for each item, and allows expanding any item to display a full item view.

-You can specify the template for the content that should be displayed for each item using the `renderItem` property, which should be declared as a function that accepts an item as a parameter, and returns a respective lit-html `TemplateResult` instance.
+You can specify the template for the content that should be displayed for each item using the `renderItem` property, which should be declared as a function that accepts two arguments: an item, and a boolean `expanded` value, and returns a respective lit-html `TemplateResult` instance.
 This function will be used for rendering each of the provided items.

 A template for an expanded item can be specified using the `renderExpandedItem` property, which works the same as `renderItem`, but is invoked for rendering an expanded item.
+If this attribute is specified, the function specified with `renderItem` will be used only for rendering collapsed items.

 Example:
 ```